FACTBOX-Who wants to replace UK's defeated Labour Party leader Jeremy Corbyn?

 Starmer is a barrister who served as a senior public prosecutor before entering parliament and was knighted in 2014 for services to law and criminal justice.
 EMILY THORNBERRY

 Thornberry, 59, has represented the seat in north London next door to Corbyn's since 2005 and is Labour's foreign affairs spokeswoman.
-She says she plans to run for the leadership.
+She is running for the leadership.
 A strong supporter of a second Brexit referendum and of remaining in the European Union, Thornberry has said the question for the next leader should not be their position on Brexit but what their plan is for taking on Johnson.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)